d2iq/ui-kit/design-guidelines/page-layout-patterns.md

 ### Tabbed form layout

 The tabbed form layout is used to display forms with multiple complex sections.
+Users are free to navigate the tabs in any order they want.
+However, the order of the tabs may be interpretted by users as the suggested order to navigate the form tabs.

 The app header bar and app sidebar are hidden when using this layout to allow users to focus on the complex form.
 A simple header may be used to show: very basic info (e.g.: page title), a button to cancel out of the form, and a button to submit the form.